Swan Silvertones: Career

 At this early stage, the Silvertones already embodied an amalgam of two styles: the close barbershop harmony that they had featured when starting out in West Virginia, and virtuoso leads supplied by Jeter and Solomon Womack.
 The group later lost Womack, but added Paul Owens in 1952 and Louis Johnson in 1955.
 Claude Jeter performed as lead singer on "Mary Don't You Weep".

 The group recorded for Specialty Records from 1951 to 1955, when it switched to Vee-Jay Records.
 They recorded one album with HOB Records after Vee-Jay shut down in 1965, at which point Jeter left the group for the ministry.
-They recorded an additional 11 albums with HOB Records and 1 LP on Peacock Records in 1973 before signing with Savoy Records and recording 7 more albums.
-In 2009, a revamped line-up released the CD "Need More Love" thru CD Baby.
+They recorded an additional 11 albums with HOB Records and one LP on Peacock Records in 1973 before signing with Savoy Records and recording seven more albums.
+In 2009, a revamped line-up released the compact disc Need More Love through CD Baby.

-When interviewed by Dick Cavett in April 1970, Paul Simon credited the group with inspiring him to write the song "Bridge Over Troubled Water, specifically Jeter's line in one song: "I'll be a bridge over deep water if you trust in my name"—with Simon confessing: "I guess I stole it.'
+When interviewed by Dick Cavett in April 1970, Paul Simon credited the group with inspiring him to write the song "Bridge Over Troubled Water", specifically Jeter's line in one song: "I'll be a bridge over deep water if you trust in my name" — with Simon confessing: "I guess I stole it".
 John Fogerty's goal for the line, "Rollin', rollin', rollin' on the river," in the song "Proud Mary" was to evoke male gospel harmonies, as exemplified by groups such as the Swan Silvertones, the Sensational Nightingales, and the Five Blind Boys of Mississippi.

 The Swan Silvertones were inducted into the Vocal Group Hall of Fame in 2002.

 In January 2011, the Swan Silvertones were nominated for the 10th Annual Independent Music Awards in the Gospel category for Need More Love.